Satvir Kaur

-Satvir Kaur is a British Labour Party politician serving as the Member of Parliament for Southampton Test since 2024.
+Satvir Kaur (born September 1984) is a British Labour Party politician serving as the Member of Parliament for Southampton Test since 2024.
 She previously served as Leader of Southampton City Council from 2022 to 2023, being the first female Sikh leader of a local authority in Britain.
 She also represented Shirley on the City Council from 2011 until 2024.

 Early life and education

 Kaur was born and raised in Southampton, England.
 Her family owned a sari shop in the Bevois area of the city.

 Kaur was educated at Mount Pleasant Juniors and St Anne's Catholic School.
 She graduated with a degree in Modern History and Politics from the University of Southampton, and later Law from Solent University.

 Political career

 At the 2011 local elections, Kaur was elected to represent Shirley ward on Southampton City Council.
 She gained the seat from the incumbent Conservative, and was re-elected in 2015 and 2019.
-Kaur campaigned for Hillary Clinton in North Carolina, USA ahead of the 2016 presidential election.
+Kaur campaigned for Hillary Clinton in the state of North Carolina ahead of the 2016 presidential election.

 After Labour lost control of Southampton City Council in 2021, she was elected as leader of the Labour group.
 Kaur became council leader once Labour regained their majority in 2022.
 She was the first female Sikh council leader in Britain.

 Kaur was selected as Labour's prospective parliamentary candidate for Southampton Test in July 2022.
 Later that year, she introduced party leader Keir Starmer ahead of his speech at the Labour Party Conference.

 In May 2023, Kaur stated as City Council leader that "we are not facing bankruptcy.
 To say otherwise is a lie and political opportunism".
-In July 2023, Southampton City Council alerted the government over financial emergency.
+In July 2023, Southampton City Council alerted the government over a financial emergency.

 In December 2023, Kaur announced that she was stepping down as council leader in order to focus on campaigning for the general election.
 She was succeeded by her deputy leader, Lorna Fielker.

 In July 2024 she was elected as the Member of Parliament for Southampton Test, succeeding Alan Whitehead.
 She later resigned her seat on the council.
 The by-election to replace her was held on 10 October 2024.
 The seat was won by Liberal Democrat candidate George Percival.

 In the 2025 British cabinet reshuffle, Kaur was appointed Parliamentary Secretary for the Cabinet Office.
-Josh Simons will cover her maternity leave under the standing orders of Ministerial and other Maternity Allowances Act 2021.
+Josh Simons covered her portfolio while she was on maternity leave under the standing orders of Ministerial and other Maternity Allowances Act 2021 until 22 February 2026.
+On 22 July 2026, she was appointed Parliamentary Under-Secretary of State for Safeguarding and Violence Against Women and Girls at the Home Office by new Prime Minister Andy Burnham.